 Online form session cookie

 This cookie is created when a user connects to an ASP.NET application and will expire when the user closes their browser.
 This cookie is essential for use of the online claims forms.

 This cookie is used to remember which accessibility/contrast/standard style sheet the user prefers.
 The website checks this cookie when the page loads up and displays the page using which stylesheet the user last used

-This cookie is used to remember which lesson you are on when in the trustee e-learning section
+This cookie is used to remember which lesson you are on when in an e-learning section

 PIAB site cookie acceptance